lks50/Audio-Narrative/best.md

 There's not a day that goes by

-without digital photos being sent on the fly
+without digital photos sent on the fly

 bits and bytes wizzing through the sky

-even my grandma gave instagram a try
+even my grandma gave Instagram a try!

-zeros and ones made in a flash
+Zeros and ones made in a flash

-I worte this message with the Gitbash
+I wrote this message with the Git Bash

 No pull request, feeling quite rash